XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-metadata.md

 ## NFT Fields

-An `NFT` transaction response can contain the following fields:
+Transactions involving NFTs can contain the following fields in the metadata:

 | Field               | Value                     | Description                |
 |:--------------------|:--------------------------|:---------------------------|